Choosing a Menstrual Cup

 Choosing The Best Menstrual Cup

-It can seem very daunting choosing a menstrual cup there are so many choices and variable.
+It can seem very daunting choosing a menstrual cup there are so many choices and variables.
 The female anatomy is very accommodating and many people can use any period cup without problems however like shoes some menstrual cups fit your feet a bit better than others.

 Don't just buy a menstrual cup as you have heard of the menstrual cup brand instead have a read through our article below and we'll explain how to choose the right menstrual cup size for you.
 Then once you know your personal requirements use our menstrual cup comparison chart to find your perfect menstrual cup.